Coding Assistance in C++

 Highlighting paired items

-JetBrains Rider highlights various matching items when you set the caret to one item of the pair:
+JetBrains Rider highlights various matching items when you place the caret to one item of the pair:

 Matching macros, for example,